MaVaTi56/classicladder/docs/README.txt

 Choice between GTK2 and GTK3 is done by modifying the Makefile: comment lines after "#===For GTK2 Version===" and uncomment lines after "#===For GTK3 Version===", or inversely.

-If you obtain an error: ‘GDK_KEY_Alt_L’ undeclared (first use in this function) that means that you have old includes, you can copy files from "gdk_includes_update/" to your "/usr/include/gtk-2.0/gdk/" or better: update your distribution...

-To compile on PowerPC processor, in the Makefile, add the caracter '#' to comment the line MAKE_IO_ACCESS.
+To compile on PowerPC processor (in fact not x86 processors generally), in the Makefile, add the caracter '#' to comment the line MAKE_IO_ACCESS.

 MODBUS SERVER INCLUDED (SLAVE TO CONNECT TO A SCADA)...